Skip to content

 `

-Compare periodically to detect unauthorized modifications.
+Compare checksums periodically to detect unauthorized modifications.

 Final Thought